Energy service company: The 1990s: Utilities and consolidated energy companies become the major players

 With the rising cost of energy and the availability of efficiency technologies in lighting, HVAC (heating, ventilation and air conditioning), and building energy management, ESCO projects became much more commonplace.
 The term ESCO has also become more widely known among potential clients looking to upgrade their building systems that are either outdated and need to be replaced, or for campus and district energy plant upgrades.

 With deregulation in the U.S. energy markets in the 1990s, the energy services business experienced a rapid rise.
 Utilities, which for decades enjoyed the shelter of monopolies with guaranteed returns on power plant investments, now had to compete to supply power to many of their largest customers.
 They now looked to energy services as a potential new business line to retain their existing large customers.
 Also, with the new opportunities on the supply side, many energy services companies (ESCOs) started to expand into the generation market, building district power plants or including cogeneration facilities within efficiency projects.
 For example, in November 1996 BGA, Inc., formerly a privately held, regional energy performance contracting and consulting company was acquired by TECO Energy, and in 2004 was acquired by Chevron Corporation.
 In 1998, BGA entered the District Energy Plant business, completing construction on the first 3rd-party owned and operated district cooling plant in Florida.

 Decade of the 2000s: Consolidation, exit of many utilities

 In the wake of the Enron collapse in 2001, and the sputtering or reverse of deregulation efforts, many utilities shut down or sold their energy services businesses.
 There was a significant consolidation among the remaining independent firms.
 According to the industry group NAESCO, revenues of ESCOs in the U.S. grew by 22% in 2006, reaching $3.6 billion.

-ESCO operating principles

-Introduction

-An energy service company (ESCO) is a company that provides comprehensive energy solutions to its customers, including auditing, redesigning and implementing changes to the ways the customer consumes energy, the main goal being improved efficiency.
-Other possible services provided include energy infrastructure outsourcing, energy supply, financing and risk management.
-It is this comprehensiveness of services that differentiates an ESCO from a common energy company, whose main business is solely providing energy to its customers.
-Typically compensation to the ESCO is performance based so that the benefits of improved energy efficiency are shared between the client and the ESCO.

-ESCOs often use performance contracting, meaning that if the project does not provide returns on the investment, the ESCO is responsible to pay the difference, thus assuring their clients of the energy and cost savings.
-Therefore, ESCOs are fundamentally different from consulting engineers and equipment contractors: the former are typically paid for their advice, whereas the latter are paid for the equipment, and neither accept any project risk.
-The risk-free nature of the service the ESCOs provide offers a convincing incentive for their clients to invest.

-Some typical characteristic of ESCOs are as follows: